BlogVideo EditingVideo Editor SDK Performance Benchmark: Top SDKs Compared for 2026

 Banuba maintains stable FPS with AR filters even on mid-range phones, making it the most dependable choice for effect-heavy editing.

 Banuba’s documented device-tier guidance makes it easier to deliver predictable performance.
-BytePlus and Agora also adapt, but results vary more between devices.
+BytePlus also adapts but results vary more between devices.

 Banuba shows the strongest high-resolution export performance, including 4K, while keeping export times short.